ankraft/aw-oneM2M-short-names/README.md

 ### Alfred Universal Actions

 This workflow supports *Alfred's Universal Actions*.
-Just mark a short name, attribute, or result status code in your text and hit the Akfred's *selection hotkey*.
+Just mark a short name, attribute, or result status code in your text and hit the Alfred's *selection hotkey*.

 ## Updating Attribute Mappings and Response Status Codes